antonycourtney/ai/analytics_db/README.md

 To construct these materialized tables, run:

     $ node rebuild_derived_tables.js

 ### Run the Invariant Checks

 Redshift does not systematically check or enforce primary key constraints.
-Nevertheless, our data model does ensure certain primary key constraints, and the correctness of many analytic queries invariably depends on these constraints.
+Nevertheless, our schema are designed with certain primary key constraints that our upload jobs will ensure, and the correctness of many analytic queries depends on these constraints.
-Similarly, some queries depend on certain columns being all lower-case.
+Similarly, some join queries depend on certain columns being in a canonical form (all lower-case).

 We have developed a small script that can be run to check that these constraints hold.

     $ node runInvariantChecks.js